-On June 4, 1943, members and directors of the OCC were stunned by the news that Macfarlane, a Territorial legislator and businessman, had passed away in Oakland, California while on a business trip.
+On June 4, 1943, members and directors of the OCC were stunned by the news that Macfarlane, a Territorial legislator and businessman, had passed away in Oakland, California.

 Walter “Mac” as he was known by his many friends was president of the Outrigger Canoe Club at the time of his death.
 He had been elected in 1939 when the Club was facing a number of problems: the treasury was practically non-existent, the lease on the grounds owned by the Queen Emma Estate where the Club was located was about to expire; and the buildings were obsolete and unfit to continue in, and needed rebuilding.